rgoodhead/Crystal-Ball-Minimal-Working-Example/README.md

 David Byrne, Robert Goodhead, Michael McMahon, Conor Parle

 This is a readme file, designed to allow researchers to apply the approach of Byrne et al. (2022a).
-The files here represent a minimal working example (MWE) and will parse 9 text files from containing policy statements by the Federal Reserve in 2019.
+The files here represent a minimal working example (MWE) and will parse 9 text files containing policy statements by the Federal Reserve in 2019.

 You will need the following programmes on your system, and accessible from your system path: Python, Java JDK, Maeven, Git Bash.

-Our approach benefits from the use of multiple tools from the natural language processing (NLP) literature.
+Our approach benefits from the use of multiple algorithms from the natural language processing (NLP) literature.
+In particular,

+- the TMV algorithm of Ramm et al. (2017);
+- the SUTime algorithm of Chang and Manning (2012);
+- the MATE parser of Björkelund et al. (2010).

+We explain clearly how and where to apply the codes of other researchers in the present readme.
+However, we do not provide access to these tools in the present repository, and refer users of our codes to the respective websites of these authors for relevant codes.

 ## Step 1: Ensure the file structure is correct